 And then ending is beautiful.
 Despite everything they’ve been through, they lose the gems.
 When they return home, it turns out Jane married the man who bought the Outram estate (she couldn’t withstand her parents’ demands); as he died childless, she inherited everything and left it to Leonard.
 None of their heroics made a difference, it’s Jane who gives them the happy ending (Juanna really writhes at this).

 The downside is those attitudes.
 The opening emphasizes the tragedy of the Outrams losing their estate isn’t just losing it, it’s that a JEW bought it.
-It’s not as odious as the Evil Jewish Moneylender in The Grand Sophie, but it has a whiff of the same sentiment.
+It’s not as odious as the Evil Jewish Moneylender in The Grand Sophie, but it has the same sentiment.

 Then we have an African adventure with a white hero.
 Black servants (Soa and Otter) who are irrationally loyal to their master or mistress; Otter at one point contemplates suicide when he assumes Leonard will leave him behind in Africa.
 And this despite the fact Leonard constantly berates Otter, declares him an idiot and never treats him as the comrade in arms he is.
 I can’t see Haggard having a white character, even a servant, treated the same way.